Rafat1699/Amiga-Safety/README.md

 - **Virtual Environment** – Using Python’s `venv` to manage dependencies.
 - **wget** – The `wget` utility must be installed for downloading the YOLO model files.
 - **Additional Python packages** – Refer to `requirements.txt` (if provided) for other dependencies.
+Note: you have to access the brain using your local pc as the windows will pop up.
+Also connect the farm-ng-ssh connection for comunicating with the brain.
 ## Installation & Setup

 1. **Clone the Repository:**